 Inspired by Southern California’s famous beaches, Fender’s California Coast ukuleles are the perfect companion for any creative adventure.
 With stage-ready style and player-oriented features, a California Coast ukulele—and its uplifting, inspiring sound—is a must-have for modern musicians.

-String slots make changing strings on the no-tie bridge a familiar task for guitarists—no cutting or complex knotting required.
+String slots make changing strings on the pull-through bridge a familiar task for guitarists—no cutting or complex knotting required.

-This ukulele's headstock replicates the Telecaster's iconic headstock shape for a dash of authentic Fender vibe.
+California Coast Series Ukuleles’ headstocks replicate the Telecaster® guitar's iconic headstock shape for a dash of authentic Fender vibe.